inmyth/mmm-java/docs/PARSING_PATTERN.md

 - our offer takes or is taken by other's offer.
 - DeletedNode has nested.PreviousFields

-### Offer Create
-- if placed whole will only create a CreatedNode

 ### Offer Edited
 - modifying or editing an order will cancel it and replace it with a new one
 - txn is offerCreate and has offerSequence from the old order